5 ways to take your church’s fall festival to the next level

 1. The Pumpkin Trebuchet

-You may have seen the “Punkin Chunkin” throwing competitions on television and thought, “Wow, wouldn’t it be fun to be a kid again?”
+You may have heard about pumpkin-throwing competitions and thought, “Wow, wouldn’t it be fun to be a kid again?”
 You can!
 Making your own trebuchet is easier than you think.
 WikiHow has great instructions for building the trebuchet.
 VirtualTrebuchet.com will help you tweak the measurements of your trebuchet to throw whatever size pumpkin you want.
 Consider inviting your local scout group to build smaller trebuchets to throw grapes.
 Voila!
 You have a new competition for your event.

 2. ‘The Great Pumpkin’ Drive-in Movie Night

 Set up a video projector and screen or sheet in your parking lot in the evening and have a movie night showing the classic Charlie Brown movie.
 Families can stay in their cars or bring blankets and picnics.
 Since the movie is only 30 minutes long, it is great for families with small children.
 Make sure you have legal coverage to show motion pictures.
 Check out the CVLI license which is specifically geared for churches.

 Go to any theme park and you’ll find spots where you stick your head through a hole and transform yourself into a bunny, mouse or princess.
 Using clip-art, plywood and a little paint, you can create settings for families to take pictures.
 From scarecrows to Peter Pumpkin-Eater and his wife, fall offers many ideas for these fun picture centers.
 Set a couple of crafty and handy volunteers loose on this creative project.